zy-zhou/HACS-release/README.md

   `python Main.py`

 ## Change the Parameters
 All parameters are defined in the beginning of the .py files.
-We will make the scripts easier to use in the future （e.g., by using argparse).
+We will make the scripts easier to use in the future (e.g., by using argparse).